mdoeff.com

 Benchmark-backed Nextdoor launches a private social network for neighborhoods.

 Y Combinator held their Startup School.
-Watch videos from the event here.
-Highlights: Mark Zuckerberg, Paul Graham Office Hours, Marc Andreessen (part 2)
+Mark Zuckerberg, Paul Graham, and Marc Andreessen all spoke.

 Apps